The 2017 National Enterprise Educators Awards

 The 2017 competition is now open for nominations.
 Click here for details.

 Deadline to apply or nominate is Friday May 26th 2017

 The National Enterprise Educator Awards recognise excellence within enterprise and entrepreneurship education in UK higher and further education.
 The aim is to reward and celebrate those who have demonstrated an exceptional and inspirational commitment to supporting student and graduate entrepreneurship.
 Applicants have the opportunity to win £1000 funding!
-The winners will be announced as part of the International Entrepreneurship Educators Conference (IEEC) Gala Dinner on the 8th September at Liverpool Cathedral.
+The winners will be announced as part of the International Entrepreneurship Educators Conference (IEEC) Gala Dinner on the 7th September in Glasgow.

 - Enterprise catalyst – an individual enterprise or entrepreneurship educator or practitioner who is driving transformational change inside or outside the curriculum.

 - HE Team Enterprise – a team of HE staff delivering exceptional enterprise or entrepreneurship education inside or outside the curriculum.

 - FE Team Enterprise – a team of FE staff delivering exceptional enterprise or entrepreneurship education inside or outside the curriculum.

 What is an “Enterprise catalyst”?
 This award is designed to recognise an exceptional individual working inside or outside the curriculum in higher or further education.
 The judges are particularly keen to recognise individuals working at the ‘grass roots’ level to influence transformational change in their organisation’s development and delivery of enterprise and entrepreneurship education and support.
 The entrant must be employed by a UK higher or further education institution.
 An Enterprise Catalyst will be nominated by a colleague or a senior manager.